Futures Without Violence

-Futures Without Violence (formerly Family Violence Prevention Fund) is a non-profit organization with offices in San Francisco, Washington, D.C., and Boston, United States, with the goal of ending domestic and sexual violence.
+Futures Without Violence (formerly Family Violence Prevention Fund) is a non-profit organization with offices in San Francisco, Washington, D.C., and Boston, United States, with the goal of building healthier, safer, and more prosperous communities in the United States and around the world.
+Through innovative programs, award-winning public campaigns, and lasting policy gains, FUTURES advances change across 5 key pillars: preventing violence against women and girls, creating positive pathways for men and boys, improving quality health access at every age, expanding economic opportunity, and building the next generation of courageous leaders.
 Futures Without Violence is involved in community-based programs, developing educational materials, and in public policy work.

 About

 The Family Violence Prevention Fund was established in 1980, and renamed Futures Without Violence in 2011, with the goal of ending violence against women and children across the globe.
 This organization creates international and national campaigns, policies, and programs that focus on the prevention of domestic violence and child abuse.
 In addition, they train a variety of people, including medical professionals (doctors, nurses, etc.), athletic coaches, and judges, on how to better respond to victims of domestic violence and child abuse.
 They work with advocates, politicians, and other community leaders to educate people on the importance of healthy relationships and respect.